Billingegroup/cookiecutter/news/links.rst

 **Fixed:**

-* sub section titles in doc to improve readability and navigation working with conda-forge package
+* Modified sub-section titles in doc to improve readability and navigation working with conda-forge package.

 **Security:**